 Digital tools and software can be used to track an array of metrics.
 Likewise, it’s possible for employees to monitor the results of their colleagues, which can be a huge source of motivation.
 Whether competing against themselves or each other, this improves engagement in a fun manner.

 Most employees rely heavily on digital tools in their daily lives, and the ones which are tailored to their needs keep them occupied for longer.
 This is equally true when dealing with business tools.
-Frankly, without the personal connection, the employee’s attention span will fade.
+Frankly, without a personal connection, the employee’s attention span will fade.

 Software designs should be built with the employee’s perspective in mind at all times.
 Depending on the nature of the tech tool, the ability to customise layouts to place added emphasis on the right elements can be key.
 If the user is comfortable interacting with those items, they will stay engaged.